Skip to main content

 It is important to recognize that starting a crowdloan campaign is optional for participating in a parachain slot auction.
 The parachain slot auction can also be won directly through self-funding without community involvement.
 To reiterate, crowdloan campaigns are just one of the means to win auctions, which allow the community to participate in a trustless and permissionless way.

 On the other hand, let's say Project B, which is more established and has access to capital, is hoping to secure a parachain slot through self-funding.
-Project B is not relying on any community funding (at least via the crowdloan mechanism), so they will have to determine how much funding they can allocate towards winning a slot.
+Project B is not relying on community funding (at least via the crowdloan mechanism), so they must determine how much funding they can allocate towards winning a slot.

-Project B is in full control of how much they are ultimately willing to contribute towards their goal of gaining a parachain slot.
-Project B need not work on coming up with a rewards model for community contributors like Project A. In contrast, crowdloan campaigns are beneficial for projects that have access to limited capital but have strong community support.
-They are also beneficial for projects that are able to successfully bid to win the auction with self-funding, but are looking for a mechanism to bootstrap their community and get noticed by the key actors in the ecosystem.
+Project B fully controls how much they are willing to contribute to gaining a parachain slot.
+Project B need not work on creating a reward model for community contributors like Project A. In contrast, crowdloan campaigns benefit projects with access to limited capital but have strong community support.
+They are also beneficial for projects that can successfully bid to win the auction with self-funding but are looking for a mechanism to bootstrap their community and get noticed by the key actors in the ecosystem.

 It is publicly visible on-chain whether or not a project is bidding directly or through a crowdloan campaign.
-More details regarding the process of creating and executing a crowdloan campaign are provided below.
+More details regarding creating and executing a crowdloan campaign are provided below.

 Starting a Crowdloan Campaign